-Many of the worlds greatest textile producers have been shut down for months battling COVID-19 outbreaks, including a recent surge of the Delta variant in India.
+Many of the worlds greatest textile producers have been shut down for months battling COVID-19 outbreaks.
 While companies do keep a back stock of many fabrics, some options may not be available until production resumes.
 To avoid delay, our designers can help you choose fabrics from our wide selection that are currently available.

 "In my 40 years of business, I have never experienced challenges this pervasive.
 I endeavor to have the latest information on delivery times, but this is a time full of unknowns.

 Asking my manufacturers when furniture will be ready to ship is to ask them when their artisans will recover from illness and when ports will be open- questions that no one has the answer to.